Hollenbach-lab/PING/README.md

 * plotly
 * gtools
 * R.utils
+* Parallel

 #### R dependency console install command
-`install.packages(c("data.table","plotly","stringr","pryr","gtools","R.utils"),dependencies = T)`
+`install.packages(c("data.table","plotly","stringr","pryr","gtools","R.utils","Parallel"),dependencies = T)`

 ## Setting up pipeline
 #### Downloading pipeline code
-Option 1: Download zip file `wget https://github.com/wesleymarin/PING/archive/master.zip ; unzip master.zip`
+Option 1: Download zip file `wget https://github.com/Hollenbach-lab/PING/archive/master.zip ; unzip master.zip`

-Option 2: Clone repository `git clone https://github.com/wesleymarin/PING.git`
+Option 2: Clone repository `git clone https://github.com/Hollenbach-lab/PING.git`

 #### Environment setup
-Change lines 33-39 to fit your data/environment, this does not need to be changed to run the included example dataset.
+Change lines 34-39 to fit your data/environment, this does not need to be changed to run the included example dataset.
-  - `33 rawFastqDirectory <- 'test_sequence/'` Set to raw sequence directory or extracted fastq directory if extraction has already been performed
+  - `34 rawFastqDirectory <- 'test_sequence/'` Set to raw sequence directory or extracted fastq directory if extraction has already been performed
-  - `34 fastqPattern <- 'fastq'` Use '_KIR_' to find already extracted files, otherwise use 'fastq' or whatever fits your data
+  - `35 fastqPattern <- 'fastq'` Use '_KIR_' to find already extracted files, otherwise use 'fastq' or whatever fits your data
-  - `35 threads <- 4` Number of threads to use during bowtie2 alignments
+  - `36 threads <- 4` Number of threads to use during bowtie2 alignments
-  - `36 resultsDirectory <- '3_test_sequence_results/'` Set the results directory, one will be created if it does not already exist (all pipeline output will be recorded here)
+  - `37 resultsDirectory <- '3_test_sequence_results/'` Set the results directory, one will be created if it does not already exist (all pipeline output will be recorded here)
-  - `37 shortNameDelim <- ''` Set a delimiter to shorten sample ID's (ID will be characters before delim)
+  - `38 shortNameDelim <- ''` Set a delimiter to shorten sample ID's (ID will be characters before delim)
-  - `38 setup.minDP <- 8` Minimum depth for calling variants used for genotype-matched references (set lower if using low-depth data, the default of 8 should work for most data)
-  - `39 final.minDP <- 20` Minimum depth for calling variants used for final genotype determination (set lower if using low-depth data, the default of 20 should work for most data)
+  - `39 run.mode <- 'WGS'` Set the run mode based on the sequencing data time (wgs or targeted)

 ## Running PING
 Open PING_run.R in Rstudio

-Set environment variables outlined in **Environment setup**.
+Set environment variables outlined in **Initialization variables**.
 Nothing needs to be changed to run the included example dataset.

 Run the script from top to bottom